 I have been very successful in negotiating these repayment deals with HESAA.
-If you need to get into a plan like this because you can't afford your current payment or are in default, you live in New Jersey, know you need to do something about your loans, and you are ready to take action, then call my office at 856-432-4113 to schedule an initial call to discuss your case.
+If you need to get into a plan like this because you can't afford your current payment or are in default, you live in New Jersey, know you need to do something about your loans, and you are ready to take action, then please click on this link to schedule an initial call to discuss your case.
 Put my experience to work for you!

 If you liked this information and found it useful, then you might like or need these others:

 - Getting a Deferment or a Forbearance on a CLASS Loan